Hands up if you’ve ever bought something new from a fast-fashion retailer, only to have it fall apart after one wear? Because, same.

-- It’s Beneficial For Your Budget (in the Long Term): We bet if you added up what you spend on fast fashion versus some key investment pieces, you’d be surprised at how close the cost is.
+- It’s Beneficial For Your Budget (in the Long Term): I bet if you add up what you spend on fast fashion versus some key investment pieces, you’d be surprised at how close the cost is.
 Especially when you think about the fact you can wear your clothes for years without the quality being compromised.

 The Best Quality Fabrics for Clothes in Hot Weather

 Heading somewhere hot?
-There are some big benefits to wearing the right fabrics in warm temperatures to help you stay cool and feel comfortable.
+Wearing the right fabrics in warm temperatures helps you to stay cool and feel comfortable.

 If you’re hitting the beach, read this guide for what to wear to the beach in warm weather.
 However, for everywhere else, here are some of the best quality fabrics for clothes when it’s rather toasty outside.

-Full disclosure: we’re talking about 100% cotton here — not a cotton-polyester blend which is often cheaper and can start feeling a little too sweaty when the weather’s warmer.
+Full disclosure: we’re talking about 100% cotton here over a cheaper cotton-polyester blend that can start feeling sweaty when the weather’s warmer.

 Cotton is a natural fabric that’s cool, lightweight and breathable.
 It travels extremely well and is easy to care for without losing its shape easily.